samuelrivas/moka/README.md

 ## Compiling

-The compilation process is likely to change in the future, for now it relies entirely o [rebar](https://github.com/basho/rebar).
+The compilation process is likely to change in the future, for now it relies entirely on [rebar](https://github.com/basho/rebar).
 This should work for you:

 ```
 git clone git://github.com/samuelrivas/moka.git